giantswarm/openssf-scorecard-exporter/README.md

 - Repositories that don't meet scorecard analysis criteria
 - Private repositories (scorecard only analyzes public repos)

-### GitHub rate limiting

-If you see rate limit errors in the logs:
-1. Create a GitHub Personal Access Token
-2. Store it in a Kubernetes Secret
-3. Reference the secret in your ConfigMap

 ## Contributing

 Contributions are welcome!
 Please: